ilrathCXV/Script-Based-Caliber-Conversions-ilrathCXV/README.md

 This takes advantage of the Modded Exes "unlocalizer" to ensure WPO doesn't keep spitting a message about "not a valid part", as well as utilizing DLTX.
 This also utilizes BaS as this was made for GAMMA without Mags Redux.

+Video showcasing the mod at work can be found here: https://www.youtube.com/watch?v=Pk3NB1ETElw

 ## Caliber Conversion List
 All caliber conversions are obtainable through crafting.